jessxwu/jessxwu.github.io/_posts/2020-09-22-a-conversation-between-hopeful-parents-en-route-to-the-hospital.md

 ---
 <b>Prompt</b><br>
 <em>Conversation between two parents en route to the hospital.
 (15 mins)</em>

+It’s well established that the first few years in Baby’s life are the most formative.
+But how about the first few minutes?
+It's the endless debate (and acceptance) of nature versus nurture.
+Although we can’t really help the former, what if we could design their life experience - starting from the moments they leave the hospital?
+A 15-minute prompt on a fun little conversation that would be the result of too much due diligence and baby anxiety.
+I always imagined something like this would happen in a dystopian future.
+Reminds me a bit of the Arkangel episode from Black Mirror.

 <br>
 <hr align = "left" width="50%">
 <br>